A renovated Brooklyn backyard blossoms with cedar wood, repurposed flagstone, and an elevated deck

+K.V.
+Harper purchased a two-bedroom, two-and-a-half-bath duplex in Brooklyn’s hip Bedford-Stuyvesant neighborhood in 2013.
+For a year thereafter, she lived out of a rental in the building while major renovations were underway.
 Acquiring even an iota of personal outdoor space in New York City is like striking gold.
-The backyard of K.V.’s new place was dazzlingly lengthy but laden with unkempt sod and dead grass—mainly weeds—and bordered with a haphazard combination of fencing from neighboring properties.
-And all of this was trapped under the debris of disposed wood, rock, and rubbish.
+The backyard of K.V.’s new place was dazzlingly lengthy but laden with unkempt sod and dead grass—mainly weeds.
+A haphazard combination of fencing from neighboring properties also bordered the yard.
+And all of this was trapped under the debris of disposed of wood, rock, and rubbish.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.